RAMINCNZ/webtrees-oauth2-client/README.md

 + Press button "Register application"
 + Press button "Create a new client secret"
 + Copy the newly created client secret to a save place
-+ Open your config.ini.php file and insert the following lines:
++ Open your webtrees config.ini.php file and insert the following lines:
 ```PHP
 Github_clientId='xxx'
 Github_clientSecret='xxx'